 Main Dining Rooms

-The main dining rooms vary by the ship, but each ship has three.
+The main dining rooms vary by the ship, but each has three.

-Disney Cruise Line offers breakfast and lunch at one of the main dining rooms each day.
-Items on the menu are marked as gluten free, and they can work with you to try to get you what you want.
+Disney Cruise Line offers breakfast and lunch at one of the main dining rooms daily.
+Items on the menu are marked as gluten-free, and they can work with you to get you what you want.

-For dinner, you will rotate between the three main dining rooms throughout their cruise.
+For dinner, you will rotate between the three main dining rooms throughout the cruise.
 The serving staff comes with you.
 You will have the same server each night.

-Your serving team will know about your dietary restrictions before you are seated the first night if you notified Disney ahead of time.
+Your serving team will know about your dietary restrictions before you are seated the first night if you notify Disney beforehand.
 If you didn’t do that, you can discuss it with them the first night.

-You can review the dinner menu for the following day with your server each night and request that certain items be made gluten free.
-You can also request they bring you something from a different main dining restaurant.
+You can review the dinner menu for the following day with your server each night and request that they make certain items gluten-free.
+Also, you can request they bring you something from a different main dining restaurant.

-You are encouraged in the main dining rooms, more than anywhere else, to eat as much as you want.
+The main dining rooms encourage you to eat as much as you want, more than anywhere else.
 If you want to order multiple entrees, have at it.
 You can ask for something else if you don’t like what you get the first time.

-Our server always asked if anyone wanted another entree after the first round was served, and he always seemed a little surprised when we declined.
-Freshmen Cruising fifteen is real.
+Our server always asked if we wanted another entree after he served the first round, and he always seemed a little surprised when we declined.
+Freshmen Cruising Fifteen is real.

 I had a lot of good food from the main dining rooms.
-There were always soup, salad, entree, and dessert options that could be made gluten free.
+They always had soup, salad, entree, and dessert options that could be made gluten-free.

-Some of the highlights for me on the Disney Dream were iced lobster and jumbo shrimp from Royal Palace, dill and lemon marinated shrimp from Animator’s Palate, and caramelized sea scallops from Enchanted Garden.
+I particularly enjoyed the iced lobster and jumbo shrimp from Royal Palace, the dill and lemon marinated shrimp from Animator’s Palate, and the caramelized sea scallops from Enchanted Garden on the Disney Dream.

-Like the buffet, it takes longer to order things gluten free.
-A skilled manager has to be called to write down “Gluten Free Cheese Pizza” on a piece of paper before they can make it, but at least you know it’s really gluten free.
+Like the buffet, it takes longer to order things gluten-free.
+You have to call a skilled manager to write down “Gluten Free Cheese Pizza” on a piece of paper before they can make it, but at least you know it’s really gluten-free.

 With all the precautions in place, I cannot imagine you will ever have an issue.

 Room service is available twenty-four hours per day.
-Most items on the menu are included, so it won’t cost you anything except a couple of dollars to tip the person who drops it off.
+Most items on the menu are included, so tipping the person who drops them off will only cost you a couple of dollars.

 Some of the items have an extra charge.
 The charges are clearly marked.

-Gluten free items like salad, fruit, cheese plates, and Mickey Mouse ice cream bars are included.
+They include gluten-free items like salad, fruit, cheese plates, gluten-free donuts, and Mickey Mouse ice cream bars.

 Specialty Dining on the Disney Dream and Disney Fantasy

-Palo is an Italian, specialty restaurant for adults only.
-No children are allowed.
+Palo is an Italian specialty restaurant for adults only.
+No children allowed.

 In other words, this is where you go to regain your sanity after cruising with 2,000,000 children for days on end.
 It serves dinner nightly and brunch on sea days only.
-At the time of this writing, the charge is $40 per person.
+The charge is $40 per person at the time of this writing.

 Palo has a buffet with cheese, fruit, meats, and seafood, including king crab legs (thanks, Sig).

-In addition to the buffet, you are encouraged to order from a menu.
-Gluten free options include gluten free pizzas and some pasta.
-The food we ordered was fine, but honestly, it just got in the way of the king crab legs.
+In addition to the buffet, they encourage you to order from a menu.
+Gluten-free options include gluten-free pizzas and some pasta.
+The food we ordered was fine, but it just got in the way of the king crab legs.

 Remy is a French restaurant.
 It is also for adults only.
-At the time of this writing, the cost is $125 per person at the time of this writing.
+The cost is $125 per person at the time of this writing.
 Several courses come with the meal, and they can accommodate gluten allergies.